How to Practise Self Care like a Boss (free worksheet + 50 ways to do self care sheet!)

 Now comes the action, so get your diary or calendar out and schedule that shit in!
 You might also find that being accountable might help, if so join my Facebook group or buddy up with a friend (why not forward this blog post to them or share on Facebook?)

 Want a handy fillable pdf worksheet of this process plus a list of 50 self care ideas?
-Pop your email here to get it emailed to you!
+Pop your email in below to get the free worksheet!

 How do you do self care like a boss?
 What do you most struggle with when it comes to incorporating self care?